Jewish Committee on Scouting Good Turn 2020-CANCELED

-The Council Jewish Committee on Scouting’s Annual Good Turn will be May 26 to assist the Jewish War Veterans in placing 7,000 flags on the graves of Jewish war veterans at 8 cemeteries.
+With great sadness, and due to the abundance of caution on the part of Jewish War Veterans Post 644, the Council Jewish Committee on Scouting’s Annual Good Turn scheduled for May 24th to assist JWV Post 644 in placing 7,000 flags on the graves of Jewish war veterans at 8 Jewish cemeteries has been CANCELED.

 The Jewish Committee on Scouting serves to maintain an open relationship, to assist in fulfilling the Scouting needs of Jewish institutions, and to meet the religious needs of Scouts and leaders of the Jewish faith.

 The Committee will work with unit and district leaders in providing the youth of the Jewish faith an opportunity to experience Scouting while maintaining their religious convictions.
 Adults will work with youth in earning their religious awards.
 The Shofar Award will be used to recognize outstanding efforts by adult leaders on behalf of the youth of the Jewish faith.
 Representatives of all branches of Judaism will be involved to ensure broad coverage of the Jewish community.

 - Provide Jewish services as requested by camporee and encampment committees (Jewish services are arranged through the Staff Advisor to the Committee).

 - Encourage Cub Scouts, Scouts, and Explorers of the Jewish faith to work toward the earning of the Jewish religious awards.

 - Review applications and select recipients for the Shofar Award.
 Shofar Awards will be presented during Scouting Anniversary Month (February).